-Parametric Program Analysis Parametric program analyses simply refer to a program analysis that is equipped with a class of program abstractions and analyses a given program by selecting abstractions from this class appropriately.
-Such analyses commonly adopt counter-example-guided abstraction refinement, and selects a program abstraction based on the feedback from a failed analysis run [1, 4-6, 8, 9, 31, 32].
-Some exceptions to this common trend are to use the results of dynamic analysis [7, 16] or pre-analysis [18, 29] for finding a good program abstraction.
+Parametric Program Analysis.
+Parametric program analyses refer to a program analysis that is equipped with a class of program abstractions and analyzes a given program by selecting abstractions from this class appropriately.
+The original idea of parametric program analysis was proposed in [15], where the goal is to learn a minimal abstraction that is a coarsest abstraction capable of proving all provable queries.
+[15] showed that such a minimal abstraction is significantly small.
+Our work exploits this fact and provides a learning approach for finding a good abstraction.
+Parametric analyses commonly adopt counter-example-guided abstraction refinement, and selects a program abstraction based on the feedback from a failed analysis run [1, 4, 7, 8, 10, 11, 39, 40].
+Some exceptions to this common trend are to use the results of dynamic analysis [9, 19] or pre-analysis [22, 35] for finding a good program abstraction.

 However, automatically finding such a strategy is not what they are concerned with, while it is the main goal of our work.
 All of the previous approaches focus on designing a good fixed strategy that chooses a right abstraction for a given program and a given query.
-A high-level idea of our work is to parameterise these adaptation (or abstraction-selection) strategies, not just program abstractions, and to use an efficient learning algorithm (such as Bayesian optimisation) to find right parameters for the strategies.
+A high-level idea of our work is to parameterize these adaptation (or abstraction-selection) strategies, not just program abstractions, and to use an efficient learning algorithm (such as Bayesian optimization) to find right parameters for the strategies.
 One interesting research direction is to try our idea with existing parametric program analyses.

-For instance, our method can be combined with the impact pre-analysis [18] to find a better strategy for selective context-sensitivity.
-In [18], context-sensitivity is selectively applied by receiving a guidance from a pre-analysis.
+For instance, our method can be combined with the impact pre-analysis [22] to find a better strategy for selective context-sensitivity.
+In [22], context-sensitivity is selectively applied by receiving a guidance from a pre-analysis.
 The pre-analysis is an approximation of the main analysis under full context-sensitivity.
 Therefore it estimates the impact of context-sensitivity on the main analysis, identifying context-sensitivity that is likely to benefit the final analysis precision.
-One feature of this approach is that the impact estimation of the pre-analysis is guaranteed to be realized at the main analysis (Proposition 1 in [18]).
+One feature of this approach is that the impact estimation of the pre-analysis is guaranteed to be realized at the main analysis (Proposition 1 in [22]).
 However, this impact realization does not guarantee the proof of queries; some context-sensitivity is inevitably applied even when the queries are not provable.
 Also, because the pre-analysis is approximated, the method may not apply context-sensitivity necessary to prove some queries.
 Our method can be used to reduce these cases; we can find a better strategy for selective context-sensitivity by using the pre-analysis result as a semantic feature together with other (syntactic/semantic) features for context-sensitivity.